-T-MACH-105182 Introduction to Microsystem Technology I 4 CR Badilita, Jouda, KOTVITIK T-MACH-105182 Introduction to Microsystem Technology I 1 Badilita, Jouda, Korvink
+Mandatory T-MACH-114100 Introduction to Microsystem Technology I 4 CR Badilita, Korvink

 Written exam: 60 min

 The lecture gives an introduction into the basics of microsystems technology.
 In analogy to processes employed in fabrication of microelectronics circuits the core technologies as well as materials for producing microstructures and components are presented.
 Finally, various techniques for Silicon micromachining are explained and illustrated with examples for micro-components and micro-systems.